 You feel misunderstood.
-A guest in you own house, and very much as if you have miles to go before you can reach some sort of bridge between your ‘life’ and your home.
-The real issue is that the stay away partner lands back in a carefully set-up routine that works for the ‘single’ person/family home.
+A guest in your own house, and very much as if you have miles to go before you can reach some sort of bridge between your ‘life’ and your home.
+The real issue is that the stay away from partner lands back in a careful set-up routine that works for the ‘single’ person/family home.
 The domestic peace is broken by the re-entry of a ticking bomb.

 This bomb is you – the working away partner.
 Your stress fest unleashes on a home zen zone.
 The balance is broken – but it can be reset.